Home » New York » New York Botanical Garden tickets

 Map of New York Botanical Garden

-New York Botanical Garden is enormous – 250 acres of pure bliss, and it isn’t easy if you don’t know what you want to explore.
+The New York Botanical Garden is enormous – 250 acres of pure bliss, and it is challenging if you don’t know what you want to explore.

 That’s why we recommend you go through the layout of NYBG and plan your itinerary before your visit.